-- (i) the HKMCI provided 80%, 90% and 100% SFGS loan guarantees with a total guarantee commitment up to HK\$280 billion reimbursable by the Government (including guarantees on 100% SFGS loans acquired by the Company), see Note 32 for details.
-With respect to the day-to-day operation of the 100% SFGS, the Government reimbursed HK\$128.2 million (2021: HK\$87.5 million) to the HKMCI for the administrative expenses incurred by the HKMCI for the year; - (ii) the Company entered into an agreement with the Government, pursuant to which the Company maintained its commitment to purchase from SFGS lenders all 100% SFGS loans that are fully guaranteed by the Government via the HKMCI, see Note 17 for details; - (iii) the Company and the HKMCI entered into an agreement with the Government, pursuant to which the Company committed to purchase all loans under the PLGS from the participating AIs and the Government provided full funding to the Company for the purchase of all the PLGS loans, the HKMCI is responsible for the operation and administration of the PLGS.
-With respect to the advance payment received from the Government to purchase loans under the PLGS, a portion of such advance funding pending for the purchase of loans was deposited with AIs with an outstanding balance of HK\$1 billion (2021: HK\$0.7 billion) and the remaining portion of the advance payment was placed with the Exchange Fund on behalf of the Government with an outstanding balance of HK\$3.4 billion as at 31 December 2022 respectively (2021: HK\$4.7 billion).
-The HKMCI was appointed by the Government to act as an administrator for PLGS for a fee of HK\$6.5 million (2021: HK\$2.2 million) for the year.
-Risks and rewards arising from the PLGS loans rest with the Government; and - (iv) the Company held investment of HK\$382 million (2021: HK\$307 million) in the Hong Kong Government Bonds as at 31 December 2022 and the interest thereon was HK\$9.9 million (2021: HK\$0.8 million).
+- (i) the HKMCI provided 80%, 90% and 100% SFGS loan guarantees with a total guarantee commitment up to HK\$280 billion reimbursable by the Government (including guarantees on 100% SFGS loans acquired by the Company), see Note 33 for details.
+With respect to the day-to-day operation of the 100% SFGS, the Government reimbursed HK\$161.6 million (2022: HK\$128.2 million) to the HKMCI for the administrative expenses incurred by the HKMCI for the year; - (ii) the Company entered into an agreement with the Government, pursuant to which the Company maintained its commitment to purchase from SFGS lenders all 100% SFGS loans that are fully guaranteed by the Government via the HKMCI, see Note 19 for details; - (iii) the Company entered into an agreement with the Government, pursuant to which the Company maintained its commitment to purchase from DLGS lenders all DLGS loans that are fully guaranteed by the Government via the HKMCI with a total guarantee commitment up to HK\$9.1 billion reimbursable by the Government, see Note 19 for details.
+With respect to the day-to-day operation, the Government reimbursed HK\$0.1 million (2022: nil) to the HKMCI for the administrative expenses incurred by the HKMCI for the year; - the Company and the HKMCI entered into an agreement with the Government, (iv) pursuant to which the Company committed to purchase all loans under the PLGS from the participating Authorized Institutions (AIs) and the Government provided full funding to the Company for the purchase of all the PLGS loans.
+The HKMCI is responsible for the operation and administration of the PLGS.
+With respect to the advance payment received from the Government to purchase loans under the PLGS, a portion of such advance funding pending for the purchase of loans was deposited with AIs with an outstanding balance of HK\$147.6 million (2022: HK\$1 billion) and the remaining portion of the advance payment was placed with the Exchange Fund on behalf of the Government which was fully withdrawn together with the accrued returns for the transfer to the Government upon the expiry of application period of the PLGS during the year.
+Accordingly, there was no outstanding balance for the placement with the Exchange Fund as at 31 December 2023 (2022: HK\$3.4 billion).
+The HKMCI was appointed by the Government to act as the administrator for PLGS for a fee of HK\$9.0 million (2022: HK\$6.5 million) for the year.
+Risks and rewards arising from the PLGS loans rest with the Government; and - (v) the Company and the HKMCI held investment of HK\$949.1 million (2022: HK\$382 million) in the Hong Kong Government Bonds as at 31 December 2023 and the interest thereon was HK\$21.1 million (2022: HK\$9.9 million).